 Sometimes, collaborative relationships are misunderstood.
 Some think of them as being a long-term contract.
 They aren’t.
 Collaboration really is about people.
 People issues are significant and important to successfully be able to collaborate with partners along the supply chain.
 It’s about people, not just collaboration.

 Want to learn more about implementing collaborative supply chain management?
-Visit the Demand Solutions website to speak with a knowledgeable professional.
+Visit the Business Name website to speak with a knowledgeable professional.

 Be the first to like.